 Woven Bark Storage Basket

-Venue: we’ll be based in 70 acres of ancient coppiced woodland, on a family-run working farm.
-A peaceful and beautiful setting.
-Dernwood Farm Waldron, Nr Heathfield, Sussex, TN21 0PN
+Venue: 70 acre ancient coppiced woodland on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, East Sussex.

-On this in-depth woodland course you’ll forage all your materials: cutting the chestnut and then processing the bark fully.
-You’ll learn where, when and how to harvest bark in a sustainable way, and you’ll weave your basket together using nothing but the bark.
-Cut and used fresh, chestnut is particularly supple and pliable to work with.
+On this in-depth woodland course you’ll forage all your materials, cutting and processing the bark.
+You’ll learn where, when and how to harvest it in a sustainable way, and you’ll weave your basket using nothing but the bark itself.
+You’ll leave knowing all you need to make a bark container from start to finish.

 Accommodation: camping is available at the farm venue and full details about this will be sent to you when you book on the course.
 The farm also has glamping options- cosy bell tents and cabins with wood-burners.
 The cost of staying at the farm isn’t included in the cost of the course.

-You can read FAQs here
+You can read FAQs here.